 Apache Kafka integrates diverse data sources enabling companies to understand customer behavior.
 Apache Kafka is the engine behind internet companies like Twitter or Airbnb.
 By integrating diverse kinds of data such as likes, page clicks, searches, orders, shopping carts, and inventory, Apache Kafka feeds this data into predictive analytic engines that can analyze customer behavior.

 We saw a 40x growth in demand for Apache Kafka courses on Udemy last year, making it the 4th hot tech skill for 2018.
 Apache Kafka-related questions on Google Search and tech forums like StackOverflow and Github have also skyrocketed in recent years—signaling a trending hot topic.
-See popular course on Udemy: The Apache Kafka Series: From Beginner to Intermediate.
+See popular course on Udemy: The Apache Kafka Series: Apache Kafka for Beginners.

 Apache Kafka’s ability to integrate and synthesize valuable data can be a differentiator for businesses as they seek to innovate and stay one step ahead of competitors.
 But it’s not just for internet startups; traditional large enterprises are also starting to take note of its advantages.